sindi-ai-mcp-server

 📖 Examples

 The project includes comprehensive examples for MCP servers, found in the examples/ directory.
-There are 2 examples, each demonstrating MCP on their various Jakarta EE server protocols:
+There are 2 examples, each demonstrating MCP on their various Jakarta EE server protocols (it bundles the sindi-ai-mcp-server-features module, exposing the MCP features on the respective Jakarta EE server protocols):

 • sindi-ai-mcp-server-servlet: Running MCP server (bundled with the MCP features) on Servlet protocol.